 The term boot is commonly used when discussing the tax consequences of an exchange.
 Unlike property or non-qualifying property such as securities, cash, notes, partnership interests, etc. Taxpayer who receives boot ("unlike" property) will have to recognize gain to the extent of the net boot received or realized gain, whichever is less.
+In exchanges, there are two types of boot: cash boot and mortgage boot.
 Boot is anything that is not considered “like-kind” that the taxpayer receives in an exchange.
 This could include cash, property other than real property, or net debt relief.
 Any boot the taxpayer receives is regarded as taxable gain and will trigger a taxable event.
 There are two categories of boot, mortgage boot or cash boot.
 A debt instrument that is secured by real estate collateral that the borrower is obligated to pay back over a period of time with a predetermined set of payments, which include both the loan and interest.
 Mortgage boot refers to the liabilities assumed by the taxpayer.
 A debt instrument that is secured by real estate collateral that the borrower is obligated to pay back over a period of time with a predetermined set of payments, which include both the loan and interest.
 Mortgage boot occurs when the exchanger reduces a loan or debt from one property to the other.
 Cash boot is any cash that the taxpayer receives once the exchange is finalized.
 It is also important to remember that relief of debt is a taxable event.
 Here are examples of mortgage and cash boot.

 Ms. O’Connell has paid off the mortgage on her property with a value of $100,000.
 She enters into an exchange and purchases a property with a value of $90,000.
 Ms. O’Connell receives the remaining $10,000 in cash at the end of her exchange.
 She receives cash which is cash boot, and Ms. O’Connell will have to pay taxes on the $10,000.